sean-parent/sean-parent.github.io/better-code/05-concurrency.md

 {% include code.md name='05-registry-2' caption='Enhanced registry with queue' %}

 Why is it important to understand this concept?
 Because at any place with a mutex in the code one can always make this transformation.
 One can always transform it into a serialized queue model.
 And this means that within the serialized queue model anytime somebody can come along and calls `set`, regardless of the amount of work that `set` takes, the time it takes for `set` to return to the caller itself constant.
 This means as well that one can add something like an arbitrary `set`, e.g a whole vector of key-value pairs.
 And to the caller, this `set` will take just as much time as the previous `set`.
 It's a non-blocking operation with an upper bound of overhead.

+{::comment}
+Add here the two measurement graphs that compare the mutex guarded and serial queue guarded map without and with additional load
+{:/comment}

+### Further problems of mutexes

+The usage of mutexes raise the probability of dead-locks within a complex system.
+Function calls under a locked mutex should be avoided.

+This means as well that user objects should not be destructed under a locked mutex.

+{% include code.md name='05-destruction-0' caption='Destruction of container node under mutex' %}

+Depending of the - in this example omitted - complexity of class `Field`, the destruction of the object under the mutex increases the contention under the lock.

+{% include code.md name='05-destruction-1' caption='Destruction of list node outside the mutex' %}

+Only node pointers are transfered within the `list.splice` operation to the temporary element `obsolete_field`, so that the node can be deleted outside the mutex.

+{% include code.md name='05-destruction-2' caption='Destruction of unordered_map node outside the mutex' %}

+`unordered_map.find` returns the iterator of the searched noded, if it is available. `unordered_map.extract` moves the node out of the container into the temporary object `obsolete_node`.
+The possible content of the node is deleted - outside of the mutex - when it is destructed by leaving the outer scope.

+{% include code.md name='05-destruction-3' caption='Destruction of vector objects outside the mutex' %}

+The situation within a container is different because it is not node based.
+When the complexity of `vector<T>::value_type` is beyond trivial destructable one can move the obsolete objects into a temporary vector and delete it outside of the mutex.

+{::comment}
+More problems???
+{:/comment}

 ### Problems of _raw threads_